fdmarcin/MagInkDash-updated/README.md

    python3 quickstart.py
    ```

+   If you can't authorize the app in the browser:

+   - Clear your browser cache and cookies or paste the authorization URL in an incognito window.
+   - If you run the script while connected to the RPi through SSH and open the URL on your local machine, the final redirect likely fails.
+     You should do it on the same machine.

 1. Fill out the config file [`config.json`](./config.json):

    - `displayTZ`: Set to your timezone.
 Use the [TZ identifier format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).